-Warped Dimension is an Online-Only festival presented on the Zoom platform.
-The Fall 2021 edition will run all day and evening on October 9th of this year.
-It is presented by the producers of Another Hole in the Head--San Francisco’s longest-running genre film festival (www.ahith.com).
-Not to be confused with our 18th Annual primary fest coming later in the year (www.filmfreeway.com/SanFranciscoAnotherHoleintheHead), this is an entirely separate event.
+Warped Dimension is an Online-Only festival presented Live on the Zoom platform.
+The next edition will run May 13th & 14th, 2023.
+It is presented by members of the team at Another Hole in the Head--San Francisco’s longest-running genre film festival (www.ahith.com).
+Not to be confused with our 19th Annual primary fest coming later in 2022 (www.filmfreeway.com/SanFranciscoAnotherHoleintheHead), this is an entirely separate event.
 And as the name suggests, this festival is dedicated to the Odd, the Eerie, and yes—the Warped!

-We’re looking for Short Films and Features that fit one or more of the following categories:
+We’re looking for Short Films, Featurettes, and Features that fit one or more of the following categories:

 • Science Fiction – Narratives involving speculative elements of technology and science (this includes chemistry, biology, etc.).